 Check the label and make sure you know exactly how much CBD you can give your cat.
 Once you learn this amount, don’t exceed it.

-CBD oil usage varies by weight, so keep this in mind and give your cat the recommended amount for their weight.
+CBD oil usage varies by a number of factors, and for cats and pets the standard is typically by weight, so keep this in mind and give your cat the recommended amount for their weight.

 You can also purchase CBD edibles, but these may cause problems.

-Firstly, if you have a picky cat, they may not like the treats, in which case you’ve just wasted your money on something they will never eat.
+Firstly, if you have a picky cat, they may not like the soft chews, in which case you’ve just wasted your money on something they will never eat.

-If they do like the treats, they might be full of harmful fillers that you’re introducing to your cat’s diet.
+If they do like the soft chews, they might be full of harmful fillers that you’re introducing to your cat’s diet, so its best to use a USDA Certified Organic soft chew and or CBD Oil.

 When using CBD edibles, keep them out of reach of your cat.
 Be a responsible cat owner and lock those treats away because if those crafty paws get near them, you could have a very sick cat on your hands.

-What are the Adverse Reactions Associated with Cat CBD Oils?
+What are the Potential Negative Reactions Associated with Cat CBD Oils?

-If you use a high-quality cat CBD oil sourced from a reputable provider, and you stick to the directions for use on the label, your cat should be okay.
+If you use a high-quality cat USDA Certified Organic CBD oil sourced from a reputable provider, and you stick to the directions for use on the label, your cat should be okay.

-However, adverse reactions can occur and these may include:
+However, some concerning reactions can occur and these may include:

 - Changes in appetite

-If your cat acts out of the ordinary after you introduce CBD to their diet, stop immediately.
+If your cat acts out of the ordinary after you introduce CBD to its diet, stop immediately.

 What is the Recommended Amount of CBD Oil For Cats?